What is an ombudsman in England UK?

 - When there’s no action being taken for the concerned individual’s request.

-After you are done complaining to the ombudsman, it is entirely up to them to either take the case or not to.
+After you are done complaining to the ombudsman in England, it is entirely up to them to either take the case or not to.

-The ombudsman would take up the case in the following scenarios
+The ombudsman in England UK would take up the case in the following scenarios

 - If the concerned individual had to face personal or professional loss due to the organization.